★ BEST INVESTING TOOLS COMPARISON ★

 Is Dilution Tracker or Stockopedia better for day trading?

-Stockopedia includes a stock screener for finding investment ideas.
-Dilution Tracker focuses on other analytical tools.
+Stockopedia has a stock screener for surfacing ideas; Dilution Tracker doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with Dilution Tracker or Stockopedia?